rakku-99/aps-fault-detection/README.md

 ```
 This file is craeted by Rakesh on github
 This line is on neurolab

-Git commands
+## Git commands

-If you are starting a project and you want to use git in your project
+## starting a project and use git
+'''
 git init
+'''
 Note: This is going to initalize git in your source code.

-OR

-You can clone exiting github repo
+## You can clone exiting github repo
+'''
 git clone <github_url>
+'''
 Note: Clone/ Downlaod github repo in your system

-Add your changes made in file to git stagging are
+## Add your changes made in file to git stagging are
+'''
 git add file_name
+git add .
+'''
 Note: You can given file_name to add specific file or use "." to add everything to staging are

-Create commits
+## Create commits
+'''
 git commit -m "message"
 git push origin main
+'''
 Note: origin--> contains url to your github repo main--> is your branch name

-To push your changes forcefully.
+## To push your changes forcefully.
+'''
 git push origin main -f
+'''
-To pull changes from github repo
+## To pull changes from github repo
+'''
 git pull origin main
+'''
-Note: origin--> contains url to your github repo main--> is your branch name
+origin--> contains url to your github repo
+main--> is your branch name

-.env file has
+### .env file has

 MONGO_DB_URL="mongodb://localhost:27017"
 AWS_ACCESS_KEY_ID="aagswdiquyawvdiu"
 AWS_SECRET_ACCESS_KEY="sadoiuabnswodihabosdbn"

 curl -fsSL https://get.docker.com -o get-docker.sh
 sudo sh get-docker.sh
 sudo usermod -aG docker ubuntu